Raspberrynani/rush00/README.md

 # rush00

-This is a finished rush00 with all the bonuses
+This is a finished rush00 with all the bonuses (arg and other projects)

 RTFM, DONT COPY